 Both the CF2 and CF4 carbon fibre frames also come with NACA truncated tube designs, so the higher end bikes get a nice aerodynamic touch.

+The geometry of the leans far closer to mountain biking than road cycling.
+Hence the longer head tube, a low stand-over-height and longer reach coupled with a shorter stem.
 According to Merida, the decision to extend the head tube is to make the need for spacers obsolete and to make descending on the drops safer and more comfortable.

 Merida bikes' technologies

-Merida has plenty of bike technology at play across its model range, and we've touched upon a lot of them throughout this piece but we'll expand a little bit on some of the key focus’, especially to do with frame design.
+Merida has plenty of bike technology at play across its model range, and we've touched upon a lot of them throughout this piece but we'll expand a little bit on some of the key focuses, especially to do with frame design.

 Carbon fibre – Anti-Wrinkle System and Nano particles

 With the former, Merida enriches its epoxy resin with nanoparticles which it says makes the finished product 40 per cent stronger.
-Meanwhile, the Anti-Wrinkle System does exactly what it says on the tin – it stops the inside of the frame wrinkling, which Merida says helps increase durability and improve stiffness.
+Meanwhile, the Anti-Wrinkle System does exactly what it says on the tin – it stops the inside of the frame wrinkling, helping increase durability and improve stiffness.